jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 >
 > Which of the following could be a *confounder* in this study?<br> <br>
 > ⬜ Longitudinal<br> ✅ Cross-sectional<br> ⬜ Both<br> ⬜ Neither<br>

+Perfect!
+This is a cross-sectional study since researchers aren’t following the same set of thermometers over time and repeatedly measuring their accuracy at different ages.